 Organized religion has brought both great good and great evil to humankind.
 On the one hand, it has promoted positive behaviors such as love and charity and justice, but on the other hand, so many evils have been perpetrated in the name of religion.
-In the Book of Learning the ancient sages noted that if one uses the Book of Instruction in the right way, then it is a tree of life, but if they use it in the wrong way, then it becomes a deadly poison.
-It also says in the Book of Instruction that one should not follow the multitude to do evil.
+In the Book of Learning the ancient sages noted that if one uses the Book of Instruction in the right way, then it is a tree of life, but if they use it in the wrong way, then it becomes a deadly poison92.
+It also says in the Book of Instruction that one should not follow the multitude to do evil93.
 My corollary to this is as follows: Never let religion get in the way of doing what's right!
 Organized religion is like eating a delicious piece of fruit that has a tough skin.
-You have to swallow the good parts and spit out the inedible parts, and within each religion I find both good parts and inedible parts.
-For instance, many of the old religions promote loving the stranger and taking care of the orphan and the widow while at the same time also promoting slavery and misogyny.
+You have to swallow the good parts and spit out the inedible parts94, and within each religion I find both good parts and inedible parts.
+For instance, many of the old religions promote loving the stranger and taking care of the orphan and the widow while at the same time also promoting slavery and misogyny95.
 The writings of the old religions often come from several sources, despite what their followers believe, and I accept the best of what those sources have to say and reject the rest.
-Furthermore, in this day and time we are too often seeing some of the worst of what organized religion has to offer, and thus, for many it may be better to now follow your own path just
+Furthermore, in this day and time we are too often seeing some of the worst of what organized religion has to offer, and thus, for many it may be better to now follow your own path just so long as it is a path that leads to greater love and unity and not to hate and destruction.
+Thus spake Christopher.

-B. Shabbat 88b, b.
+92 B. Shabbat 88b, b.
 Ta'anit 7a